PredictLand/PL-TEC-PLPipes/docs/install.md

     git checkout develop
     ```

-2. Add the `src` subdirectory to Python search path:
+2. Add the `src` subdirectory to the Python search path:

     ```bash
     # Linux and/or bash: